 - It's illegal.
 If caught you, your parents, or your company can be stuck with a large fine.

 - Piracy is one of the most common ways to get computer viruses, Trojans, and other malware.
 Pirated software can also includes key loggers and other logging software that may be installed with the program that can be used to steal passwords and other sensitive data.

 - If the program was burned or created improperly it can cause it not to work or other problems with your computer.

 - If it doesn't include a CD-KEY or other valid identification number or the developer marked it as invalid you won't be able to install or run the program.

 - If you're buying pirated software and it doesn't work it's almost impossible to get a refund of your money.

 - You receive no support from the company and no documentation for the software product.
-In addition, if Computer Hope finds out you are trying to obtain support for a pirated product, we will no longer support you.

 - You will receive no free upgrades, offers, updates, or patches.

 - Causes lost profits for computer companies, which can contribute to higher prices, less innovation, and possibly the downfall of the company.